 Evaluating both learning methods under ideal conditions is intriguing, but what about all the distractions humans encounter daily?

 Most of us will agree that humans can be easily distracted.
 With all the options available that allow for the immediate flow of information, we can lose concentration or our train of thought.
-We often hear someone across the table or on the phone, but our listening skills determine the level of comprehension.
+We often hear someone across the table or on the phone, but our listening skills determine the level of comprehension we achieve.

-If an individual is distracted, chances are they will not understand the concept of a subject.
-Many times speaking is linear.
+If an individual is distracted, they are less likely to understand the concept of a subject.
+Many times, speaking is linear.
 There may be no way for the listener to “rewind” the speaker and go over the idea again.

 However, if an individual gets distracted while reading, they can reread the words as often as necessary to understand the subject.
 In this respect, reading is better for retention and comprehension.
 Interested in transcribing a podcast yourself to reread it later?

-Listening is also challenging for humans because it requires them to use real-time comprehension skills, meaning the individual must listen, interpret, and understand almost instantaneously to understand what a person is saying.
+Listening is also challenging for humans because it requires them to use real-time comprehension skills, meaning the individual must listen, interpret, and understand what a person is saying almost instantaneously.
 This complex process expands when the individual is taking notes.

-Since Spring 2020, coronavirus pandemic concerns in the U.S. have limited school attendance.
-Colleges and even some high school classes that once met in a classroom setting are now virtual.
-Although the concept of online learning is used extensively by many schools, there are advantages over physically sitting in a classroom, such as being able to interact with the instructor and fellow students.
+Although many schools widely use the concept of online learning, it offers advantages over physically attending a classroom, such as the ability to interact with the instructor and fellow students.
 There’s also the opportunity for distractions if a student finds a classmate more interesting than the lecture.

 Does Reading Improve Listening Skills?

 Many experts believe that reading helps us improve our listening skills.
-One is Steve Kaufmann, an expert on learning languages.
+One is Steve Kaufmann, an expert in language learning.

-One of Kaufmann’s recommendations to improve listening skills is also to read the same content.
-He also suggests listening to new material in a relaxed environment helps us comprehend complex or new material more efficiently.
+One of Kaufmann’s recommendations to improve listening skills is also to read the duplicate content.
+He also suggests that listening to new material in a relaxed environment helps us comprehend complex or new material more efficiently.

-Writing for Brainscape, Andrew Cohen suggests that when initially learning a foreign language, reading is best.
+Writing for Brainscape, Andrew Cohen suggests that when initially learning a foreign language, reading is the most effective approach.
 He also believes that seeing the text of a word helps reinforce our ability to remember the word and its use.

-More importantly, Cohen believes reading along with an audiobook is the most effective method when learning languages or something new.
+More importantly, Cohen believes that reading along with an audiobook is the most effective method for learning languages or new concepts.

 Which is Faster, Reading or Listening?